beer main photo

 Charles Walter Hart, whose father owned three farms in the region, teamed up with his University of Wisconsin friend Charles H. Parr to form the Hart-Parr Gasoline Engine Company in Charles City in 1897.

 In 1901, the business partners coined the word “tractor” by combining the words “traction” and either “power” or “motor.”
-The built their first tractor that year.
+They built their first tractor that year.
 By 1903, their company had produced 15 tractors.

 Their 14,000-pound Hart Parr #3 is the oldest surviving internal combustion engine tractor in the United States.
 It’s on display at the Smithsonian Natural History of America Museum in Washington, D.C.